fledo/virmire/README.md

 Known issues
 ------------

- - Global hotkeys will not work if they were registered in an elevated instance of PowerShell and you have UAC enabled.
-Use an unelevated instance of PowerShell.
+ - Global hotkeys will not work if they were registered in an elevated instance of PowerShell and you have UAC enabled. **Do not use an elevated instance of PowerShell**.

 License
 -------